pondrejk/dizzer/chap-carto_insight.md

 1. It is not humans that make the decision (harrari, mayer-zukier)
 2. Beyond the rational naivety about the models (taleb) -- prediction is not a goal, unpredictable events... risk mgmt...

+Add 1:
+- If human is dropped out of the equation, will we need visual
+- man has checking, and qa function
+- man can direct search to speed up computations (interface needed)
+- algorithms can have biases
+- at least a proven communication tool (to pass on the results of computation to human, tailored to human cognitive capabilites)

+- Add human cognition: not uniform (makes sense to look at otliers rather than the general populations, -- tailoring for elderly, disabled, visually impaired), evolves with media usage (some abilties strengthen, some weaken)

 data mining --> machine learning --> automated actions -- no human interpretation, no need for insight? role of carto?